An atheist compares murder to chocolate

 Matt Slick: Angstreich, if God exists, then he would be what he is.
 The law of identity says something is what it is.
 God would be "God."
 He would be consistent with what he is in his nature.
 I do not see how God could be consistent with his own nature and also be self-contradictory.

 Matt Slick: Therefore, it would make sense to say that God would not be someone who would [not] commit moral inconsistencies because, for example, lying would be a moral inconsistency and not part of God's absolute perfect nature.
 To jump a step or two ahead, morality would be a revelation of the nature of God.
 It would not merely be declarative.
 It would be revelatory.
 God could not lie; therefore, it is wrong to lie.

 Angstreich: Consistency makes it objective?

-Matt Slick: Angstreich look, I think you can do better.
-I noticed that all you try and do is ask a question.
+Matt Slick: Angstreich, look, I think you can do better.
+I noticed that all you try to do is ask a question.
 You don't answer anything.
 You respond with more questions.
 If I ask you a question and you don't respond except with another question, we call that trolling.
 We ban trolls.

 Angstreich: Let me try to imagine what you could mean.

 Matt Slick: And if you continually say you don't understand anything, then you need to leave this room and go get educated and come back, so that we can have an adult conversation.
 But if you claim to be an adult and you're able to articulate your questions, it means you can think.
 Therefore, I will expect of you better responses